humulabs/rq-cloudwatch/README.md

 # Running as command line utility

-It an report data once (good for cron job) or in a forever loop (good for running as a runit service).
+It can report data once (good for cron job) or in a forever loop (good for running as a runit service).
 See help for details.

 ```console
 ./mon-put-rq-stats.py -h